isIT4bella/The-Gathering/README.md

  To learn Defensive you must learn offensive.
 All information is for training purposes and to streangthen our forensics as the defenders of the innocent.
             Team BLUE

-        .
-        .
-        .
-        .
-        .
-        .
-        .
-        .

-    Expansion Potential:

-        O script pódese modificar facilmente para:

-            Enviar os datos recollidos a un servidor remoto

-            Instalar malware adicional

-            Captura capturas de pantalla ou pulsacións de teclas

-            To learn Defensive you must learn offensive.
-All information is for training purposes and to streangthen our forensics as the defenders of the innocent.
-            Team BLUE